XxCHANDLERxX/notes/sci206/README.md

 As the train comes towards you, the sound gets compressed, as the location of the train changes by the time the sound reaches you.

-Demo: Swinging a sound box over my head.
+*Demo:*: Swinging a sound box over my head.

-Demo: Weights on strings as pendulums.
+*Demo:*: Weights on strings as pendulums.
  - The period depends on the length of the string and the acceleration of gravity.
 Different weights on the same string oscillate at the same frequency.